FirstLegoLeague/scoring/README.md

 ## Install and build

-`yarn install-all` will fetch the modules imported in the server and client.
+`yarn install` will fetch the modules imported in the server and client.

 `yarn build` builds the client.